a5creel/AMES/README.md

 ### Office hours
-My office hours are Mondays from 5:15 - 6:45 p.m. in Kroon 319.
+My office hours are Tuesdays from 5:00 - 6:30 p.m. in Sage 41C.
 The first half will typically be my prepared material, which will prepare you for the problem sets.
 The second half will be open office hours where I can answer any questions.

 Email: andie.creel\@yale.edu